boeboe/k8s-local/README.md

 # k8s-local

-The goal of this bash wrapped functions is to provide a unified interface for local cluster management.
+The goal of this bash wrapper functions is to provide a unified interface for local kubernetes multi-cluster management.

 ## minikube provider